The New Covenant

 I will betroth you to me forever – as we read also in Ezekiel 37:25.
 In the end days, Israel shall never depart from God.

-shall answer with grain, new wine, and oil – the symbols of the communion with God in the New Covenant: the oil of the Spirit; and bread and wine, the body and blood of Christ.
+shall answer with grain, new wine, and oil – the symbols of the communion with God in the New Covenant: the oil of the Spirit; and bread and wine, as the body and blood of Christ.

 they shall answer Jezreel – meaning God sows or scatters.
-Here we can also see the removing of idolatry from the New Covenant Church which is “scattered” by it’s harlotry with pagan religion.
+Here, we can also see the removing of idolatry from the New Covenant Church which is “scattered” by it’s harlotry with pagan religion.
 But the Gospel of Christ, of the grain, new wine, and oil shall bring unity.

 I will sow…have mercy…you are My people – the exact opposite meaning to the three names of Hosea’s children (Jezreel – Sows; Lo-Ruhamah – No Mercy; and Lo-Amni – Not My People).
 God will bring restoration.
+This repeats the hope that was first expressed in Hosea 2:1.